Unsworth: Governance

-Unsworth was a chapelry the eastern portion of the township of Pilkington in the parish of Prestwich-cum-Oldham in the hundred of Salford and county of Lancashire in Northern England.
-When local government was reorganised in 1894, Pilkington ceased to exist as a township and Unsworth gave its name to a new township governed by a parish council made up of Unsworth and Pilsworth with part of Heap.
+Unsworth was a chapelry the eastern portion of the township of Pilkington in the parish of Prestwich in the hundred of Salford and county of Lancashire in Northern England.
+On 31 December 1894 Unsworth became a separate civil parish, being formed from Pilkington, Pilsworth and Heap, on 1 October 1933 the parish was abolished and merged with Bury.
+In 1931 the parish had a population of 2461.

 Historically in Lancashire, the village, with the passage of the Local Government Act 1972, became part of the Metropolitan Borough of Bury on 1 April 1974.
 On the borough council it is a marginal Labour/Conservative ward that has tended to vote Labour.
-From 1983 to 2010 it was in the parliamentary constituency of Bury North, before being transferred to the Bury South constituency in 2010, currently held by the Conservative Christian Wakeford since 2019.
+From 1983 to 2010 it was in the parliamentary constituency of Bury North, before being transferred to the Bury South constituency in 2010, currently held by the Labour MP Christian Wakeford since 2019.

 Geography

 Unsworth lies on high ground between two brooks running north to Whittle Brook and the River Roch, covering 972 acres of mostly arable land that was boggy until drainage was installed.
 Parr Brook joins the River Roch at Blackford Bridge.

 The village and surrounding area were urbanised in the 1960s.
 Transformation began in the 1950s with the construction of housing and the road known as Sunny Bank Road connecting the old village to the A56 arterial road between Bury and Manchester.